-- 2.7.3.20 The probabilities of default of the single name exposure shall be used in accordance with 2.7.3.5 to 2.7.3.9 for Type 1 exposures.
+- 2.5.3.23 The probabilities of default of the single name exposure shall be used in accordance with 2.5.3.5 to 2.5.3.12 for Type 1 exposures.
 The loss-given-default shall be calculated separately for exposures through a pooling arrangement and for non-pooling exposure.
 The loss-given default is the sum of the loss given default for pooling exposures and non-pooling exposures.
-The loss-given-default shall be calculated as follows, depending on the type of pool exposure: 1) Loss given default for pool exposure of Type A: - 1) Loss-given-default for pool exposure of Type A: - a) For pool exposures of Type A which the insurer or reinsurer considers as a separate single name exposure, the loss-given-default of a pool member is equal to the loss-given-default set out in 2.7.4.1.
+The loss-given-default shall be calculated as follows, depending on the type of pool exposure: 1) Loss given default for pool exposure - 1) Loss-given-default for pool exposure of Type A: - a) For pool exposures of Type A which the insurer or reinsurer considers as a separate single name exposure, the loss-given-default of a pool member is equal to the loss-given-default set out in 2.5.4.1.
 Where the pooling arrangement is jointly liable, this loss-given default shall be multiplied by a risk factor Q; - b) There is only one Q-factor for each pooling arrangement, to be calculated as:

-$$O = e^{-\alpha(\min(SR{pool}; 196\%) - 1)}$$
+$$0 = e^{-\alpha (\min(SR{pool}; 196\%) - 1)}$$

-- α = 0.15; - Each pool member in scope of application of this technical specification, or of Solvency II, is denoted by the subscript i and any other pool member by the subscript j such that $SR{pool}$ is equal to
+- α = 0.15; - Each pool member in scope of application of this technical specification, or of Solvency II, is denoted by the subscript i and any other pool member by the subscript j such that SR{pool} is equal to